 Bacon also added, “I think the big thing is be realistic about your expectations.
 People want to find that unicorn of a house, and it may be out there if you’re willing to wait, but if you’re a serious buyer you have to have realistic expectations.
 Given the pandemic and the new way of showing property, our market is moving very quickly.”

 It can be challenging navigating these waters with things changing on a daily basis.
+It's also challenging as a first time home buyer to understand potential hidden costs that are a part of the process.
 We recommend doing your research online and signing up for virtual tours of homes before you decide you truly want to look at them.
 Take a look at this quick summary of the May-June market in Denver, and we wish you the best of luck with your home search.
 If you have any question or need a real estate resource, reach out to Heather Bacon to find out more.

 Here at BWBacon Group, we know and live what you are experiencing as an employer or job seeker in Denver, Boulder, Dallas, San Francisco, New York City or any of the other cities we work in.
 We believe great recruiting starts and ends with understanding people.